On the Adversarial Robustness of Vision Transformers: Introduction

 \begin{itemize}[leftmargin=*]

-\item Features learned by ViTs contain less low-level information and benefit adversarial robustness.
-ViTs achieve a lower attack success rate (ASR) of $51.9\%$ compared with a minimum of $83.3\%$ by CNNs in Figure~\ref{fig:intro}.
+\item Features learned by ViTs contain less high-frequency information and benefit adversarial robustness.
+ViTs achieve a higher robust accuracy (RA) of $59.8\%$ compared with a maximum improvement of $16.7\%$ by CNNs in Figure~\ref{fig:intro}.
 They are also less sensitive to high-frequency adversarial perturbations.

 \item Using denoised randomized smoothing \citep{denoised}, ViTs attain significantly better certified robustness than CNNs.

 \item It takes the cost of adversarial robustness to improve the classification accuracy of ViTs by introducing blocks to help learn low-level features as shown in Figure~\ref{fig:intro}.